ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Pattern_Matching.md

 `5 == 7` would be false, causing that case to fail overall and move to the next case.
 The second case has no guard and would then match by default, printing "The values are different."

-Guards effectively let you refine a pattern match with arbitrary logic:
+Guards refine a pattern match with arbitrary logic:

 - Use guards to check relationships between captured variables (like x == y, or one value greater than another, etc.).
 - Use guards to call functions or methods for deeper checks (e.g., `case User(age=a) if a >= 18:` to only match adult users, or `case s if validate(s):` to apply an external predicate).